Buttercream Bassinet Cake

 We then added little accents of flowers, dots, and leaves around the sides of the cake with a small round piping tip.
 We also added a border of roses and leaves around the top!

-We just love this sweet and simple baby shower cake design and it is perfect for any skill level of cake decorating.
+We just love this sweet and simple bassinet cake and it is perfect for any skill level of cake decorating.

 - We decorated a 6 inch double barrel cake- this was 4 layers tall with a cake cardboard halfway up and and 5 bubble tea straws beneath for support.
 Cake rested on a cake cardboard as well cut to the size of cake.